Fenekhu/OMIDIV/README.md

 **No license?**
 I'll add a proper open-source license once the first release version (v1.x.x, not alpha or beta) is released.
 Until then:
-- You are free to modify a version of it for your own use, but don't distribute that version.
+- You are free to modify a version of it for your own use, but if you choose to distribute that modified version, make it clear that its a modified version of this.

-- If you make public any content made with it (like youtube video), including with your modified version, give credit.
+Also, its not a requirement but, if you like this visualizer and use it to make some content, like a youtube video, credit would be appreciated.

 The older engineless version of OMIDIV is available [here](https://github.com/TheGoldenProof/OMIDIV-CPP).
 There isn't much reason to use it, but it might handle insane note counts slightly better.

 ## What's Next / To Do
 - ffmpeg export
+- Try to get mac builds to work
+- Update notifier using GitHub API
+- Midis using SMPTE time divisions probably dont work (I don't even know where to get a midi that uses SMPTE time, so until someone runs into issues with that, this is going on the back burner).
 - other visualizations
-- Midis using SMPTE time divisions probably dont work
-- Update notifier using GitHub API